SMaguina/Study-Abroad-Project/README.md

 I helped lay the groundwork of the front-end side of the app while keeping scalability/maintainability in mind for future students to build upon the project.
 The scripts here are the pages I particulary worked on.

 For more details on the project, you can read my [blog post here](http://codepen.io/SMaguina/post/bootstrap-aspnet).

-Any future improvements or code contributed will be continually added here as well.